igordejanovic/parglare/docs/common.md

 - **parser** - is the reference to the parser instance.
 You should use this only to investigate parser configuration not to alter its state.

-- **extra** - this attribute can store arbitrary user information.
-This information is deepcopied during stack node creation so use with care.
+- **extra** - this attribute can store arbitrary user information for state tracking.
+If not given during initial context creation `dict` is used.

 ## Location class